croberts22/Cardinal/README.md

 # Cardinal
 A simple, lightweight logger that interfaces with Objective-C and Swift.

-Named Cardinal after the management system used in Sword Art Online.
+This project is named Cardinal after the management system used in [Sword Art Online](http://myanimelist.net/anime/11757/Sword_Art_Online).